RemyVim/ink-if-story-template/doc/keyboard-shortcuts.md

 - Scrolling/choice shortcuts are disabled when a modal (save menu, settings) is open
 - On Mac, use `Cmd` instead of `Ctrl`

+## Disabling Keyboard Shortcuts

+Keyboard shortcuts can be disabled in **Settings → Accessibility → Enable Keyboard Shortcuts**.

+This is useful for:

+- Screen reader users, where shortcuts like `1`, `2`, `A`, `B` may conflict with the reader's own navigation
+- Users who prefer to navigate purely by mouse or touch
+- Situations where accidental key presses cause unwanted choice selections

+When disabled, all keyboard shortcuts (choice selection, scrolling, menu shortcuts) are turned off.

+> **Note:** Keyboard shortcuts are automatically disabled on mobile/touch-only devices.

 ---

 Need help with something else?
 Check out the rest of the docs: